netsuso/ctf-writeups/README.md

-# ctf-writeups
+# My CTF writeups

-My writeups for CTF where I participate
+My writeups for CTF where I participate.
+Don't expect a lot of things here :D